milo/github-api-nette/readme.md

 ```

 Create links or redirect to following presenter actions in a usual way:
-- `Module:Presenter:signIn` for logging in
+- `Github:signIn` for logging in
-- `Module:Presenter:signOut` for logging out
+- `Github:signOut` for logging out

+**NOTE**: The prepared presenter requires clientId and clientSecret to be configured.

 Even you are or you are not authenticated, you have a `github.user` [Milo\Github\NetteExtension\User](https://github.com/milo/github-api-nette/blob/master/src/NetteExtension/User.php) service in DI container.
 You can check `$user->isLoggedIn()` and get some basic user info like, login, name, avatar URL...